bloominstituteoftechnology/Processes/stretch/README.md

 5. **Short answer**: Why is it working?
 How has adding locks fixed the problems you noted in question 1?
 How is overall performance of the application affected?
+   * Flock fixed the problem by giving exclusive access to a file to one process at a time, and only allowing other processes access to it once it has been released.
+The performance would take a hit because instead of the processes running more or less at the same time, now they find themselves on a queue waiting for the other processes to finish their handling of the file.

 ## Stretch Goals